Sarghm/learn-typescript/README.md

 - Lightning-fast learning
 Learn the essentials of TypeScript in less than two hours, and start using it in your next project today.

-- Try before you buy
-Check out a free segment of the course before buying to see if it's your kind of thing.
+- JavaScript developers welcome
+This course teaches TypeScript through quick, simple exercises, so as long as you’re familiar with basic JavaScript, this course is for you.

+- Professionally-written courses by real-world experts Written, shot and edited by an expert with almost a decade of software development experience.

 - Buy once, keep forever
 No subscriptions.
 Pay once, download, and keep the course forever.

-- Professionally-written courses by real-world experts Written, shot and edited by an expert with almost a decade of software development experience.
+- Try before you buy
+Click the button above to download a section of the video to see if it's right for you before you buy.

 - 100% satisfaction guarantee
 Not happy with the course?
 Email us and we'll issue you a full refund.